dvkch/SYConfigurableVariable/README.md

 ####Step 1: Install the plugin

-It can either be done via [Alcatraz](http://alcatraz.io/) or by downloading the [GitHub project](github.com/dvkch/SYConfigurableVariable) and building it in Xcode which will automagically install the plugin.
+It can either be done via [Alcatraz](http://alcatraz.io/) or by downloading the [GitHub project](github.com/dvkch/SYConfigurableVariable) and building `SYConfigurableVariable.xcodeproj` in Xcode which will automagically install the plugin.

 ####Step 2: Create a new configurable variable in your project